Miracle cars scam: Scam

+Expansion

+News of the "miracle cars" was spread by word of mouth through the Christian community, and Rose was overwhelmed by the number of people coming forward.
+Nichols and Gomez then designated several "team captains" to handle "miracle car" sales; it was not long before they were overwhelmed as well.
 Later in 1998, Rose Nichols received a call from Gwen Baker, who worked for Primerica Financial Services in Memphis, Tennessee.
-She'd heard about the Miracle Cars through her nondenominational charismatic church in Memphis, but was not just interested in buying one of them.
+She had heard about the Miracle Cars through her non-denominational charismatic church in Memphis, but was not just interested in buying them.
 Baker also recognized the money-making potential in helping to sell them.
 She flew to Los Angeles to meet Nichols and Gomez, who immediately hired her as a "National Finder" — a professional sales manager who could also set up a central office for operations.
-Baker then quit her job at Primerica, and opened an office in Memphis.
-She worked primarily through pastors of other churches in the Southeast who told their flocks about the cars.
+Baker then quit her job at Primerica and opened an office in Memphis.
+She worked primarily through pastors of other churches in the Southeast who told their followers about the cars.
 By early 2000, two other "National Finders" had joined the sales.

-The sales figures were staggering.
-Conway made $992,000 worth of finder's fees in 2000 alone.
-A professional car finder in the Los Angeles area bought $120,000 in one day.
-Former NFL players Neil Smith and Ricky Siglar bought a total of $700,000 worth of cars.
+Sales figures were staggering.
+Missouri pastor Corinne Conway made $992,000 worth of finder's fees in 2000 alone.
+A professional car finder in Los Angeles bought $120,000 in one day, and former NFL players Neil Smith and Ricky Siglar bought a total of $700,000 worth of cars.